mjcjiang/mjcjiang.github.io/_posts/2020-06-17-IO-In-Haskell(2)-:-Make-A-Better-Program-For-You-And-For-Me.md

   removeFile "todo.txt"
   renameFile tempName "todo.txt"
 ```
 Holy shit!!!
 What a big mess!
-Don't worry, let\'s dig into the program line by line, i
+Don\'t worry, let\'s dig into the program line by line, i
 translate the program into a small poem:
 ```
 Open and handle your old todo list